Net Zero vs. Carbon Neutral: What's the Difference?

 Carbon Neutral

 Carbon neutrality, on the other hand, refers to balancing emitted carbon with equivalent carbon credits, but it does not necessarily require a drastic reduction in emissions across the value chain.
-This means that a company or organisation can achieve carbon neutrality by measuring its current emissions and then purchasing carbon offsets, such as investing in renewable energy projects, afforestation, or other initiatives that claim to neutralise emissions by removing an equivalent amount of CO₂ from the atmosphere.
-Buying carbon credits doesn’t represents a long-term reduction in emissions, allowing companies to reach “carbon neutral” status without making substantial changes to their operations.
+This means that a company can achieve carbon neutrality by measuring its current emissions and then purchasing carbon offsets, such as investing in renewable energy projects, afforestation, or other initiatives that claim to neutralise emissions by removing an equivalent amount of CO₂ from the atmosphere.
+Buying carbon credits doesn’t represents a long-term reduction in emissions, allowing companies to reach 'carbon neutral' status without making substantial changes to their operations.

 Why is net zero important for a sustainable future?